 What is Mohs Surgery?

 Mohs micrographic surgery is the most advanced technique for removal of skin cancers offering the highest cure rate for basal and squamous cell carcinomas.
 Developed by Dr. Fred Mohs, Mohs surgery involves the systematic removal and analysis of thin layers of skin at the location of the skin cancer until the last traces of cancerous tissue have been eliminated.
 The immediate and complete microscopic examination and evaluation of excised tissue is what differentiates Mohs surgery from other cancer removal procedures.
 Only cancerous tissue is removed, minimizing both post-operative wound size and the chance of regrowth.
 This allows for the best cosmetic surgical reconstruction with minimal scarring or change in your appearance.
 High precision makes Mohs surgery ideal for the elimination of cancers in cosmetically important areas such as the face (nose, eyelids, lips, hairline), hands, feet and genitals.
 A Mohs surgeon performs the function of a surgeon, a dermatopathologist, and reconstructive surgeon on an outpatient basis under local anesthesia.
-Dr. Crotty is a specialist in Mohs micrographic surgery and trained under Dr. Fred Mohs while a resident at the Mayo Clinic.
+Dr. Mailler is a specialist in Mohs micrographic surgery.

 What Are the Advantages of Mohs Surgery?